• Skip to primary navigation

 Store Retractable Barriers Properly

-Warehouse retractable barrier stored near automated equipment to block access during maintenance and temporary safety condition
+Retractable barriers stored near automated warehouse equipment to block access during maintenance and temporary safety conditions.

 Many warehouses already have retractable barriers, but they are not always deployed when hazards appear.
 Barriers are used more consistently when they are stored where work, hazards, and access decisions happen.
 This article explains why storage affects usage, the benefits of proper placement, the best storage locations, recommended barrier options, and answers common questions.